 What Does a Growth Marketer Do?
-The Complete Guide

 The term "growth marketer" gets thrown around a lot—but what does a growth marketer actually do all day?
 And why are startups and scale-ups paying premium salaries to hire them?
 If you're exploring this career path, see our complete guide on what a growth marketer is and how to become one.

 Here's the short answer: A growth marketer obsesses over the entire customer journey, runs rapid experiments, and uses data to find scalable ways to drive revenue.
 Unlike traditional marketers who focus on brand awareness or a single channel, growth marketers own the full funnel—from first touch to loyal customer.
+That's why more companies are choosing to hire a growth marketer over building traditional marketing teams.

 But that only scratches the surface.
 Let's break down the growth marketer role, the skills required, and why this approach to marketing is becoming the new standard for companies serious about compounding growth.